 It’s a Florida twist on the classic question: Is the glass-bottom boat half empty or half full?

-Well, if it’s a glass-bottom boat at Silver Springs Nature Theme Park, it’s full of people having fun, and crowds are likely to build as the attraction transitions into state park management.
+Well, if it’s a glass-bottom boat at Silver Springs State Park, it’s full of people having fun.
+Crowds are once again seeking the pleasures of this old Florida attraction, and new protection and upgrades have been completed since the park's transition to state management.

 Just east of Ocala, Silver Springs is one of the world’s largest artesian springs, gushing up to 550 million gallons of clear water to form the Silver River, a 4½-mile shorty that feeds the Ocklawaha River and eventually the St. Johns.
 Glass-bottom boats were invented and launched here in the 1870s, and in the 1920s a pair of developers created what became the theme park — and what many call Florida’s first tourist attraction.
 Animal exhibits, rides and a water park joined the glass-bottom boats, from which visitors still eye fish and fossils beneath the surface, and turtles, alligators and myriad birds above it.